joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 <dd>These arise from the relationships among the parts of the system, that is, by how they interact and fit together.</dd>

 <dt>Controller</dt>
-<dd>A controler adjusts the system, and recieves feeback from it, in order to manage individual components, interactions among components and emergent properties.</dd>
+<dd>A controller adjusts the system, and receives feedback from it, in order to manage individual components, interactions among components and emergent properties.</dd>

 <dt>Process model</dt>
 <dd>What a controller believes about a process, including the current state of the process, how the it operates, and how to interact with it.</dd>